Businesses in Alma, Illinois

 1898 Melon Harvest - In the days when the Alma Gem melon was in its glory, farm wagons like these hauled the crop to the Alma depot.

 From left to right in the foreground are a Mr. Wyatt, Tom Campbell, MV.
 Hefton, H.P.
-(Hillary) Smith, Billy Caldwell, Charles Wyatt, driver, Roy Wyatt,
+(Hillary) Smith, Billy Caldwell, Charles Wyatt, driver, Roy Wyatt, C.M.
+See - station agent, and J.W.
+Ross.
+This picture was taken in 1898 by a St. Louis photographer.

 (BA-13e) Wagons lined up to unload Alma Gems before 1909 (Close-up, Part A)